Ben-Jacks0n/Balls/README.md

 	line2D = $Line2D
 ```

 In the process function I checked if the left mouse button is being pressed and if the player is not dead.
-If both are true then I also check if is curently pressed down. if is has not then I will set it to slowmo by changing the time scale to 0.2, set the isPressedDown to true, and record the start_mouse_position. the reason I used the bool isPressDown is so that I can record the start mouse position only once until the user let go of the left mouse.
+If both are true then I also check if it is currently pressed down.
+If it has not then I will set it to slowmo by changing the time scale to 0.2, set the isPressedDown to true, and record the start_mouse_position.
+The reason I used the bool isPressDown is so that I can record the start mouse position only once until the user lets go of the left mouse.

 I record the end mouse position while the if statement is true, calculate the direction and the velocity. (note that I recorded the start position from the screen position and not the game world position).
 This will constantly record the end position and calculate velocity until the if statement is no longer true.